puppetlabs/puppet-docs/source/pe/2.5/index.markdown

 subtitle: "Puppet Enterprise User's Guide"
 ---

-This is the user's guide for Puppet Enterprise 2.0.
-Use the **navigation to the right** to move between this guide's sections and chapters, or pick a section below.
+This is the user's guide for Puppet Enterprise 2.5.
+Use the **navigation to the left** to move between this guide's sections and chapters, or pick a section below.

 - **Welcome to Puppet Enterprise**